 Medical cannabis is legal today in 28 states, the District of Columbia, Puerto Rico, and Guam.
 As the United States of America continues to shift policy and perceptions about this important issue, one of the most encouraging aspects is the reduction in opioid use by elderly and disabled patients who have legal access to medical marijuana.

 A study published in July 2016 in Health Affairs found that physicians wrote significantly fewer prescriptions for U.S. Food and Drug Administration (FDA)-approved painkillers and other medications for nine different ailments in states with medical marijuana laws.

-The efficacy of cannabis in treating these conditions and lowering the use of prescription drugs is further fortified by the fact that “prescriptions didn’t drop for medicines such as blood-thinners, for which marijuana isn’t a substitute.”
+The efficacy of medical cannabis in treating these conditions and lowering the use of prescription drugs is further fortified by the fact that, “prescriptions didn’t drop for medicines such as blood-thinners, for which marijuana isn’t a substitute.”